cortex-js/cortexjs.io/src/docs/mathfield-integration.md

 1. Include a `<script>` tag, with a `type="module"` attribute
 2. In the body of this `<script>` tag, use an `import` directive pointing to a CDN URL for MathLive, such as `https://unpkg.com/mathlive?module`.
+If your target browser supports it, you can also use the `import()` function for a dynamic import.

-    Note the `?module` suffix which indicate to the CDN we need the ESM version of MathLive.
+**Note:** The `?module` suffix indicates to the CDN we need the ESM (module) version of MathLive.{.notice--info}

 3. Invoke a MathLive API, such as `renderMathInDocument()`.

 With this setup, MathLive will dynamically insert one or more stylesheets in